Agata Kotulska, PhD

 University Degree:

-PhD degree at the Warsaw University of Technology (2021)
+PhD in Biology degree from the University of Warsaw

 Position at ICTER: